Ptujec/LaunchBar/Linguee-Action/README.md

 This action lets you use linguee.com with LaunchBar.

-Set your preferred language combination with `⏎`.
-Supported languages are German, English, French, Spanish, Portuguese and Russian.
+Set your preferred language combination with `Enter`.
+Supported languages are German, English, French, Spanish, Portuguese, and Russian.

 <img src="01.png" width="680"/>

-Enter the word you want to translate with `␣` (space bar).
-You should see suggestions as you type, including some translation items for each suggestion.
+Enter the word you want to translate with `space`.
+You should see suggestions as you type, including some translation items for each suggestion in the subtitle.

 <img src="02.png" width="680"/>

-Show all translation results with `⏎` …
+Show all translation results with `Enter` …

 <img src="03.png" width="680"/>

-… or paste the selected word with `⇧⏎`.
+… or paste the selected word with `Shift` `Enter`.
 Pasting works for both suggestions and results.

 ## Note

 Linguee may block your IP address for 24 hours if you use this a lot.
-In this case you should still be able to see the preview items.
-But instead of the usual full translation details you only see the same translation items from preview again, when you hit return.
-This is indicated by a generic blue bubble icon instead of the bubble icon of the translated language.
-Should you see the generic blue bubble icon without being blocked please [create an issue here](https://github.com/Ptujec/LaunchBar/issues/new).
+You should, however, still be able to see the preview items.

-Website changes may break this action any time.
+Website changes may break this action at any time.

 Also, there are two more language actions in this repository (not counting the Slovene ones), **[DeepL](https://github.com/Ptujec/LaunchBar/tree/master/DeepL-Action#readme)** and **[Verbs](https://github.com/Ptujec/LaunchBar/tree/master/Verbs-Action#readme)**.